 OR

-The quality of work experience is calculated on a 5-point scale (0.25, 0.5, 1, 1.5, 2) and is awarded by the interviewers in the Personal Interview round in Phase 2 to evaluate the weighted work experience score.
+The upper limit of work experience is capped at 36 months.
+The maximum pre-PI stage score for work experience is 8, further multiplied by the score given for the quality of work experience, which is assessed on a 5-point scale (0.25, 0.5, 1, 1.5, 2) by interviewers in the Personal Interview round during Phase 2 to determine the weighted work experience score.

 Also Read:

 The maximum scores for work experience and professional courses are considered.
-A common weight of 10 has been set for work experience or professional courses.
-The advantage of both work experience and professional courses are not given together to one candidate.
-A candidate can either benefit from work experience or a professional course as per the above-mentioned weight out of 10.
+A common weightage of 10 has been set for work experience or professional courses.
+The advantages of both work experience and professional courses are not given together to one candidate.
+A candidate can either benefit from work experience or a professional course as per the above-mentioned weightage out of 10.

 NOTE: Out of the candidates shortlisted based on the CAT scores, the top 10 students don’t have to appear for WAT and they directly qualify for PI based on their excellent performance in the following fields: